 Treating Calcium Oxalate Stones in Dogs

-Treatment often involves a costly surgery, but veterinarians may occasionally try other treatment options.
+Treatment often involves costly surgical removal, but veterinarians may occasionally try other treatment options.
 In some cases, small stones can be removed with urohydropropulsion, which flushes the stones out of the bladder.
 Other possible treatment options include ultrasonic dissolution or laser lithotripsy, which are processes that break stones into small pieces so they can be flushed out of the bladder.

 Preventing Calcium Oxalate Stones in Dogs

-Because calcium oxalate stone formation is complex and not fully understood, prevention can be a challenge.
+Because calcium oxalate stone formation is complex and not fully understood, it can be a challenge to prevent recurrence.
 According to current research, preventive dieting is the most useful method of reducing the recurrence rate of stone formation in dogs.

 Successful management of the disease requires education for pet owners.
 In addition to understanding how to treat, prevent, and manage the disease, pet owners should understand what risk factors can increase the chance of calcium oxalate stones in dogs.

 Dietary Goals for Preventing Stone Formation

 There are a few different goals when attempting to prevent stone formation and the discomfort caused by calcium oxalate stones.
 The key is to ensure a dog's diet is low in the particular compounds that contribute to stone formation.
 Although diet can't dissolve existing calcium oxalate stones, it can help minimize the chance of stone formation.
 With that in mind, a preventative diet is designed to help: